awsdocs/amazon-ec2-user-guide/doc_source/ami-tools-commands.md

 Required: Required if using automatic mapping\.

 `--region` *region*
-The region to look up in the mapping file\.
+The Region to look up in the mapping file\.
 Required: Required if using automatic mapping\.

 `--no-mapping`